How can I submit a proposal for IRSCL2021?

 There are two requirements in order to present twice at the congress: (1) one of the two presentations must be as part of a preformed panel and (2) abstracts must be different from one another (researchers will not be allowed to present the same abstract twice).

 Was there a limit to the number of authors per oral presentation?

-IRSCL2021 will accept abstracts and presentations by multiple authors.
-If academics wish to co-present a proposal at the congress, each presenting academic will be required to pay the corresponding IRSCL2021 presenter fee.
+IRSCL2021 accepted abstracts and presentations by multiple authors.
+If academics wished to co-present a proposal at the congress, each presenting academic was required to pay the corresponding IRSCL2021 presenter fee.
 Co-authors not paying the congress fee were not mentioned in the congress program and were not be able to present at IRSCL2021.
-For PechaKucha presentations, the limit of authors and presenters is one.
+For PechaKucha presentations, the limit of authors and presenters was one.